 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Related Job Titles

 - Aquatic Ecologist

 - Industrial Retrofit Designer

-In 2016, there was an estimated number of 89,500 jobs in the United States for Industrial Ecologist.
+There were about 89,500 jobs for Industrial Ecologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Industrial Ecologist by 2026.
-There will be an estimated 9,500 positions for Industrial Ecologist per year.
+The BLS estimates 9,500 yearly job openings in this field.

 The states with the most job growth for Industrial Ecologist are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.